rawaha-coder/rawaha-coder/README.md

 I'm Zakariae from Morocco, and I do Android development, I really enjoy learning programming language and new technologies like Kotlin Multiplatform Mobile

-- 🌱 I’m currently learning Kotlin Multiplatform Mobile
+- 🌱 I'm currently self-employed as Android App developer
-- 👯 I’m looking to collaborate with other Kotlin Multiplatform Mobile developer
+- 👯 I’m looking to collaborate with other Android developer
-- 🥅 2022 Goals: Contribute more to Kotlin Multiplatform projects
+- 🥅 2023 Goals: Contribute more to Kotlin projects
 - ⚡ Fun fact: I love to read and play games

 ### Connect with me: